TuxVinyards/qqX/README.md

 Lots of details in the new [Wiki](https://github.com/TuxVinyards/qqX/wiki) pages and in the adjusted main readme.

-### 1.8.02  - Hot Fixes for the pending new quickemu release
+### 1.8.03  - Hot Fixes for the pending new quickemu release

-- This is [the new stable branch.](https://github.com/TuxVinyards/qqX/tree/1.8.02) Download [this](https://github.com/TuxVinyards/qqX/archive/refs/heads/1.8.02.zip) in preference.

 - Now features quickemu builtins to give much greater control.

 - Maintains quickemu 4.9.2 but gives you the [new Quickemu code,](https://github.com/TuxVinyards/qqX/wiki/FreeBird)  as of Apr 25, which people are starting to download and use.

 - The Quickemu CLI and API are basically in place.
 There are still a few problems to sort with Windows and language support but it [generally works](https://github.com/quickemu-project/quickemu/issues/1113)  for international English.
-MacOS Sonoma can now be downloaded, with a bit of patience.
+MacOS Sonoma can now be downloaded, with a [bit of patience.](https://github.com/TuxVinyards/qqX/wiki/FAQs-and-Help#macos-hangs-when-running-the-setup)

 - Testing for qqX has carried out so far on Fedora 40, Arch and different Ubuntu flavors.

 - Fixes have been made for spidering of home pages and reporting of updates.
-This version should move to release shortly.

 ## Quickemu Virtual Machine Manager - A Safe and Powerful TUI